5jjCopter/EzWifibroadcast/How-to's.md

 ### 2. Configure telemetry protocol and OSD options in osdconfig.txt (only on the RX)

-- Choose the telemetry protocol used, Mavlink is default, other options supported are Mavlink and Lightweight telemetry (LTM).
+- Choose the telemetry protocol used, Mavlink is default, other options supported are Frsky and Lightweight telemetry (LTM).
 E.g.: `#define LTM`

 - Choose graphical OSD options you would like to have enabled in osdconfig.txt.
 Should be self-explanatory.